 The 33,000 square foot facility is located on Waubonsee Drive, off of Route 34, west of Eldamain Road in Plano.
 The Plano Campus houses classrooms; computer and science labs; and access to facilities for registration, counseling, assessment and library services.
-Students can earn select career degrees and certificates or take classes in the following areas: transfer education, career and technical education or developmental education.
+Students can earn select career degrees and certificates or take classes in the following areas: transfer education, workforce education and training or developmental education.